Harineko0/more_visibility/docs/auto_annotation.md

 # Auto-annotation of generated files

 Generated code (Freezed, Riverpod, JsonSerializable, etc.) often lands in `*.g.dart` or related files.
-To keep visibility consistent, the `more_visibility` post-process builder inserts a file-level annotation for you.
+To keep visibility consistent, the `more_visibility` post-process builder copies the first declaration-level visibility annotation (`@mprotected` or `@mdefault`) from the source part file into the generated file so generated declarations share the same scope.
+File-level annotations are not copied (the analyzer already shares library-level annotations across parts).

 ## Enable
 Add to your project’s `build.yaml`: